 The startup, whose financial backers include F1 racer David Couthard, teamed up with vineyards in South Africa to produce “a better tasting wine” that the founders say is also the first to be vegan and fair-trade in a can.
 It is canned in the UK.

 Woollard admits that wine is difficult to work with wherever it is sourced—even more so in the current climate—but the team has overcome any obstacles to launch three products with a large first-run volume.
 It seems HUN is already gathering pace: its wine recently launched in select Tesco stores.

-The team worked with disruption agency TBWA to create a tongue-in-cheek advertising campaign that satirises launching during lockdown with phrases such as: “Look everybody!
+The team worked with disruption agency TBWA to create a tongue-in-cheek advertising campaign that satirizes launching during lockdown with phrases such as: “Look, everybody!
 We’ve just launched a new wine.
 Anybody?
 Anybody?
 Anybody?”

 It’s been a huge success.
 “The billboard campaign has had an incredible response,” said Woollard.

-Whatever the economic climate, a solid product, business acumen and a hefty dose of determination go a long way towards entrepreneurial success.
+Whatever the economic climate, a solid product, business acumen, and a hefty dose of determination go a long way toward entrepreneurial success.
 After all, if a startup can survive a pandemic, it can survive anything…

 Business ethics: how to do the right thing in a turbulent world

 Alison Taylor's background is one of the reasons she talks about ethics in a way that makes sense to non-specialists.
 Here’s what we asked.